PaulOffTheWall/genode/README.md

 ### VDE
 The VDE network can be set up using `make vde`.
 VDE functionality requires a manual build of QEMU with VDE support enabled.
 Reset the VDE network using `make vde-stop`.

+### DHCP
+This port of dom0 supports DHCP.
+For this, change the `<dhcp>` field in `dom0.run` to `yes` and make sure to run a DHCP server in the network.
+The make target `dhcp` starts a Slirp DHCP server in the VDE network.
+Kill it using the `dhcp-stop` target.
+Tap interfaces and routes in the VDE network have to be changed accordingly (see `vde` target).